sharonjr/rapid-prototyping-with-streamlit/M2/L2/Lab2/README.md

 Approach 2:

-2. In the left sidebar, click on + Create > "Streamlit App"
+2. In the left sidebar, click on + "Create" > "Streamlit App"

 3. A "Create Streamlit App" modal window pops up.
 Enter the following:
 - App title